-The host PCI IRQ channels A to H in PIC mode are assigned automatically by the BIOS.
+The Host PCI IRQ channels A to H in PIC mode are assigned automatically in BIOS.
 The assignment can be changed by disabling functions.
-You can also assign free IRQs to the host PCI IRQ line in the BIOS menu "PCI Configuration".
+Resulting free IRQs are assigned to the slots.

 Memory address assignments

 PCI VGA modules can be operated with expansion ROM up to 48K.